Nam Yoon-su: Career

-In 2021, Nam has joined Mnet's M Countdown as a host, with (G)I-DLE's Miyeon.
+In 2021, Nam joined Mnet's M Countdown as a host with (G)I-dle's Miyeon.
 Nam then joined the drama Beyond Evil which premiered in February on JTBC.
 Nam was also cast in KBS2 drama The King's Affection which premiered in October.

 In 2022, Nam appeared in the SBS drama Today's Webtoon alongside Kim Se-jeong and Choi Daniel, which premiered in July.

+In 2024, Nam played the main character of the South Korean LGBTQ-related series Love in the Big City as Go Young, depicting the 10-year journey of a young gay man learning about life and love through ups and downs in a conservative society while also trying to become a successful writer.

+Personal life

+Nam donated his kidney to his father on June 19, 2024.